Worship at Roding Lane Free Church

 A new leadership team of deacons has been appointed, with Michael Virgilio (Pastor of the church), David Colinese (Minutes secretary), Hannah Carr (Treasurer) and Rachel Carr (twin daughters of Geoff and Isobel), Jill Kemal (Church secretary), with prayer and preaching support from Brian Robinson and Catriona Martin.

 We ask you all for your continued prayerful support as we seek the Lord's guidance for the future of our church and its ministry in Redbridge.
-God willing, 2024 will see our 90th anniversary.
+God willing, there will be many more anniversaries to come.

 PRAISE THE LORD